kaiusl/KLPlugins.DynLeaderboards/docs/docs/user_guide/config.md

     For mapping to controller inputs you need to enable "Controllers input" plugin and to keyboard inputs "Keyboard Input" plugin.

 #### NUMBER OF POSITIONS

+Here you can limit the number of positions exported since there is no need to export more than your leaderboard can display.

-* For relative positions we set the number of positions shown ahead and behind.
-That if if set to 5 for example, we show 5 cars ahead and 5 cars behind the focused car.
+For relative positions we set the number of positions shown ahead and behind.
+That is if set to 5 for example, we show 5 cars ahead and 5 cars behind the focused car.

-* The driver indices are set such that current driver is always first.
+The driver numbers are set such that current driver is always first.
 If you set the number of drivers to 1, then we only show current driver.

 #### PROPERTIES FOR EACH CAR